 This type of direct connection motor makes excellent starting torque, and it has good speed regulation.

-Another important point to consider is that dc motors are easier to install than the ac motors.
+Another important point to consider is that DC motors are easier to install compared to the AC motors.
 They also need less maintenance and are easier to repair.
-If your industrial types of equipment are set up to use dc motors, replacing a broken one with a dc motor is quick and easy.
-While replacing it with an ac motor will force you to redesign the whole motor circuit.
+If your industrial types of equipment are set up to use DC motors, replacing a broken one with a DC motor is quick and easy.
+While replacing it with an AC motor will force you to redesign the whole motor circuit.

 In this article, we went through all the important points about direct connection motors.
 Different DC motor types offer you various applications, and you need to choose the ones which fit the most with your requirements.

 If you want to buy a direct connection motor, apart from the DC motor price, you need to go through all the characteristics we discussed in this article and opt for one with awareness.
 You can always stay in touch with the Linquip team for further consultations.
 To do so, you can Sign Up on Linquip and get your exclusive consultation.